carla-simulator/traffic-generation-editor/README.md

 3. Entity maneuvers
    1. Choose entity to apply maneuver to, if entity is not listed, click on `Refresh entity list`.
    2. Set up start triggers of the maneuver using the `Start Triggers` tab.
-   3. Set up stop triggers of the maneuver using the `Stop Triggers` tab.
-If stop triggers are not needed, uncheck the check box beside `Stop Triggers`.
+   3. If stop triggers are needed, set up stop triggers of the maneuver using the `Stop Triggers` tab by checking the box beside `Stop Triggers`.
    4. Choose type of maneuver (waypoints, longitudinal, lateral)
       1. Waypoint Maneuvers
          1. Choose waypoint strategy and whether to use lane heading or user-defined heading.